Faisal-Manzer/Getting-Started-Guide/README.md

 # Getting Started Guide
-Students who are willing to start something this summer.
+For students who are willing to start something.

 ## Mindset
 Go through these basic tutorials and all courses. *The Numbered bullets should be followed in sequence, whereas unordered bullets can be done randomly*.